-We narrowed it down to the two most popular e-commerce platforms and decided to take a closer at our top two and see how they compare.
-Let’s have a look.
+We narrowed it down to the two most popular e-commerce platforms and decided to take a closer look at our top two and see how they compare.
+Let’s dive in.

 Shopify is one of the most popular e-commerce platforms in the world.
 Shopify indeed covers all grounds with beautiful templates, Amazon, eBay, Instagram and Facebook integration, advanced analytics, big app store and a great inventory management system.